HowardZHY/DamageIndicatorsPatch/README.md

 # DamageIndicatorsPatch

-Made Damage Indicators 1.8 compact with 1.8.9
+Made Damage Indicators 1.8-3.3.3 compatible with MC 1.8.9.

+Just put this and DI 1.8-3.3.3 in mods folder and you'll found DI works fine again with PVP!